Representing General Stochastic Processes as Martingale Laws: The space of filtered random variables

 \begin{remark} Theorem~\ref{thm:Compactness} was already established by Hoover in \cite[Theorem 4.3]{Ho91}.
-Depending on the reader's taste, our proof might be considered more rigorous our just more pedantic than the one given by Hoover.
-Specifically, we aim to rigorously define the prediction processes as well as the spaces where they take their values, we take some care to work out not only the case $n=1$, but also the inductive step $n-1 \mapsto n$, as well as the limit step $n=\infty$.
+Depending on the reader's taste, our proof might be considered more rigorous or just more pedantic than the one given by Hoover.\footnote{While the work of Hoover appears extraordinarily innovative, some results are represented in an unusual framework and their proofs are not always entirely rigorous.
+E.g.\ the amalgamation theorem \cite[Theorem~3.2]{Ho92} is not true and a counterexample to the uniqueness result for SDEs in \cite[Theorem~3.3]{Ho87} can be found in \cite{En02}.} Specifically, we aim to rigorously define the prediction processes as well as the spaces where they take their values, we take some care to work out not only the case $r=1$, but also the inductive step $r \mapsto r+1$, as well as the limit step $r=\infty$.

 \end{remark}

 We close this section with two useful corollaries of the compactness result.

 \begin{corollary} If $S$ is Polish (Lusin), then $(\uFR(S),\HK)$ is Polish (Lusin) as well. \end{corollary} \begin{proof} By Remark~\ref{rem:FP}\ref{it:remHKc}, $\uFR(S)$ is homeomorphic to a subset of the Lusin space $\prob(M_\infty(S))$.
 By Theorem~\ref{thm:CharPpLaw} and Lemma~\ref{lem:ppClosed}, this subset is closed.
 As closed subspaces of Lusin spaces are Lusin, we conclude that $\uFR(S)$ is Lusin.